adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Frequently asked questions (FAQ)

 ### 1. Where are the old releases?
 AYC started it's life on Sourceforge in 2016, it's only been on Github since 2021.
-Part of old releases are available on the [Sourceforge page](https://sourceforge.net/projects/advanced-youtube-client-ayc/) and the complete archive is on [MEGA](https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ)
+Part of old releases are available on the [Sourceforge page](https://sourceforge.net/projects/advanced-youtube-client-ayc/) and the complete archive is on [MEGA](https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ) and always updated each release.
+The archive is still missing some early files from v2 era.
+I couldn't recover them.

 ### 2. Why is the installation so complicated?
 AYC used to be compiled to exe files.
 These exe files extracted the batch script and then ran it which was easier for the user.
 But it was a common tactic used by malware in the olden days.
 So antiviruses everywhere started flagging them.

 Now AYC is released as straight batch files you can open with notepad and read.
-Some old releases were lost before I could archive them for future reference.
-The remaining recovered releases along with their source codes along with all the new releases are kept in an updated archive file on Mega.
+Some old v2 releases were lost due to this before I could archive them for future reference.
+The remaining recovered releases along with their source codes along with all the new releases are kept in an updated archive file on MEGA.
 If you want you can download them below.

 Be advised since then antivirus softwares have improved to detect that these are indeed harmless but some still falsely flag them.
 Windows defender sometimes does.
 It's not consistent.